markniu/bdwidth/README.md

 5. No calibration required

-6. firmware update from the usb
+6. firmware update from the usb (Only needs updating when we release a new bdwidth.hex)

+7. No mechanical contact with the filament, no wear due to the use of optical components

 Note:
 It works well for all kind of filaments, except the transparent filaments,